San Jose State volleyball player on why she outed her transgender teammate

 "There's many times that we're having to try and dodge the balls that are coming at our faces," Slusser said.
 "I've had bruises on my thighs for weeks."

-Bumps, bruises and minor injuries are coming in division I volleyball as is practicing against men, but when pressed, Slusser said she has never been injured to the point of coming off the court.
+Bumps, bruises and minor injuries are common in division I volleyball as is practicing against men, but when pressed, Slusser said she has never been injured to the point of coming off the court.

 In total, there are approximately 500,000 NCAA female athletes; trans-female athletes account for less than 50.